-This cart entry is for one of Vorshlag's factory E36 ABS hydraulic pump unit relocation bracket kits (we make one for the 3-channel and another for the 4-channel), necessary for our E36 chassis LS1 swaps.
+This entry is for one of Vorshlag's factory E36 ABS hydraulic pump unit relocation bracket kits - we make one for the 3-channel and another for the 4-channel.
+We recommend these for use with our LHD and RHD E36 chassis LS1 swaps.
 When installing an LS1 engine into these cars, the stock location of the ABS unit is "inside" where our Vorshlag full length headers reside.

 Note: This product entry is for the Vorshlag bracket and bracket mounting hardware - not the brake lines

 Since the ABS unit is being relocation, you will also need to re-make the hard lines from the brake master cylinder, make hard lines to the 3 or 4 brake channels, and the two low pressure supply lines from the reservoir.